dotnet/docs/docs/csharp/asynchronous-programming/async-scenarios.md

 >
 > `private static readonly HttpClient s_httpClient = new();`

-### I/O-bound example: Download data from a web servic
+### I/O-bound example: Download data from a web service

 You may need to download some data from a web service when a button is pressed but don't want to block the UI thread.
 It can be accomplished like this: